xyamzw/docs/docs/guide/install/script.md

 ## **Get Password**

-You need to enter the directory folder where the script installs AList and execute the following command
+You need to enter the directory folder where the script installs OpenList and execute the following command

 #### Lower than v3.25.0